All Episodes

 Good for you.

-Well I appreciate you saying that and and I appreciate you you know referencing some other ways that possibly some other pursuits or avenues of address I can take.
+And I appreciate you referencing some other ways that possibly some other pursuits or avenues of address I can take.

-I think that's one thing you know when you're when you're working 50, 60 hour weeks and you know life we all have busy days, right?
+I think that's one thing, you know, when you're working 56-hour weeks and life, we all have busy days, right?

-So I think it was the attraction probably of uh the convenience of it for me.
+So I think it was the attraction probably of the convenience of it for me.

-I wasn't having to do the legwork and and track this information down and find it.
+I wasn't having to do the legwork and track this information down and find it.

 And I totally agree with the Republicans on our use of taxpayer money.